Yuhanss/Final-Project/README.md

 Milestone 2 (11/20/18): Using the STAR aligner align the DNA.
 Then use the featurecounts get the counts.
 After that, use DESeq get the p-value and folder changes.

 Milestone 3 (11/27/18):  Plot Heatmap for top 50 differential genes by p-values.
 Draw a Volcano plot by plotting p-value (log) vs. fold-change.
+Since I don't have replecates, so I cannot caculate the p-value.
 Using Salmon align the genome and get the TRMS.
 Draw PCA figure and draw pipeline.

 ## User Interface
 Diagram pipeline and powerpoint.